HOW TO APPLY FOR A THERAPEUTIC USE EXEMPTION

 THE TUE COMMISSION (TUEC)

-The World Athletics TUE commission (TUEC), which is composed of four independent and experienced physicians with expertise in clinical, sports and exercise medicine, reviews all TUE applications and is responsible for makes decisions.
+Once received your application will be reviewed by the World Athletics TUE commission (TUEC), which is composed of four independent and experienced physicians with expertise in clinical, sports and exercise medicine.

-All members of the TUEC (as well as AIU staff members who are involved in the process) are required to maintain strict confidentiality concerning the information contained in the TUE applications.
+Please note that all members of the TUEC (as well as AIU staff members who are involved) are required to maintain strict confidentiality concerning the information contained in the TUE applications.